-Focusing on the ‘one percenters’
+Focusing on the "one percenters"

 Nancy’s next step is to dive deeper into Culture Amp’s features and encourage teams to access the tools independently.

 “Our strategy is solid.
 It’s about looking at what next,” says Nancy.
-“We want to see more employees and managers using the data to self-service.
+“We want to see more employees and managers using the data for self-service.
 That will help us ensure they get results in a timely manner and will allow us to open up the Coaching Playbook and 1-1s to their full potential,” she adds.